Disclosure: This post is sponsored by Bona but the content and opinions expressed here are my own.

 5. Maintain The Clean

-Guests always leaves things lying around even when they make an effort to tidy up.
-It’s really out of your control so don’t let it stress you out.
-You can keep your home much more orderly, if you spend some time touching up areas to maintain the cleanliness of your home.
+Holiday guests always leaves things lying around even when they make an effort to tidy up.
+It’s really out of your control so don’t let it leave you feeling overwhelmed.
+You can keep your home much more orderly, if you spend extra time touching up areas to maintain the cleanliness of your home.
 Have easy solutions readily available like disinfectant wipes for spills and Bona’s Premium Cleaning Pad and Microfiber Dusting Pad to maintain floors.

 6. Ask for Help

 The holidays should be time spent on loved ones and enjoying the season.
-If you want to learn more ways to reduce holiday cleaning stress, Bona has some smart solutions for you right here!
+So follow these cleaning hacks to get your home ready before the big day so you can relax and have a good time with your loved ones.
+If you want to learn more cleaning tips to reduce holiday cleaning stress, Bona has some smart solutions for you right here!